segunda-feira, 9 de março de 2009

 Permanent residence (United States)

 The card must be in the possession of the U.S. permanent resident at all times.
 This means that the permanent resident must have a currently valid card on the person at all times and be able to show it to a USCIS officer, if requested.
-Though aliens with permanent resident status are required to carry these identification cards, american citizens
+Though aliens with permanent resident status are required to carry these identification cards, american citizens are not required to carry any citizenship identification.
+Before the September 11, 2001 attacks.

 A Lawful Permanent Resident can apply for United States citizenship , or naturalization, after five years of residency.
 This period is shortened to three years if married to a U.S. citizen, or four years if permanent residency was received throughpolitical asylum.